fbpx

 The LX Lab development team has designed and developed their own middleware, Translation Enablement Workbench, which automates the data exchange between development repositories such as Github, and the LX Lab translation systems.

-In addition to Trados, SAP also works in Smartling to handle marketing content.
+In addition to Trados and XTM, SAP also works in Smartling to handle marketing content.
 This tool was selected specifically for marketing content because of the in-context features offered.
-The teams at SAP are always looking for new tools and processes that will provide more context to the translators and reviewers during translation and are currently exploring new avenues with XTM.

-While evaluating third-party cloud-based TMS systems, they are placing a strong focus on interoperability, AI features (including MT), and integrations.
+On top of their TMS/CAT solutions, SAP uses an internally developed terminology solution called simply SAPterm, which is available as a public online resource.
+These glossaries have been managed and updated for years and currently boast thousands of terms.
+When evaluating third-party cloud-based systems, they place a strong focus on interoperability, AI features (including MT), and integrations.
 Out-of-box connectors, access to MT options, in-context review features, and flexibility are all priorities for SAP when choosing a technology.

 Machine translation